gofiber/fiber/docs/api/middleware/cors.md

 ### Basic usage

 To use the default configuration, simply use `cors.New()`.
-This will allow wildcard origins, all methods, no credentials, and no headers or exposed headers.
+This will allow wildcard origins '*', all methods, no credentials, and no headers or exposed headers.

 ```go
 app.Use(cors.New())